AngleSharp/AngleSharp/doc/Examples.md

 This code just parses the given HTML code, encounters the provided JavaScript and executes it.
 The JavaScript will manipulate the document at the given point, changing the title of the document and appending some more HTML to parse.
 In the end we will see, that the printed (serialized) HTML is different to the original one.

-## More complex JavaScript DOM interaction
+## More Complex JavaScript DOM Interaction

 Using JavaScript with AngleSharp is no problem.
 In the current state we can also easily use DOM manipulation like creating elements, appending or removing them.